Pokémon Picross: Gameplay

-Pokémon Picross follows the typical format of nonogram puzzles, in which players must use numbers depicted on a grid to determine which sections to fill and not fill in.
+The gameplay of Pokémon Picross is primarily based on elements from the Picross games.
+The game follows the typical format of nonogram puzzles, in which players must use numbers depicted on a grid to determine which sections to fill and not fill in.
 In this a game a twist is added in which, when a puzzle is completed, players are rewarded with a Pokémon based on the puzzle they cleared.
 These Pokémon can be set before starting a puzzle and can utilise various abilities based on their type.
-For example, Electric-type Pokémon can slow down the levels' timer, while Fire-types can automatically fill in certain areas of the grid in a cross-shape pattern.
+Abilities can have a range of effects, such as auto-correcting mistakes or stopping the time, to help players solve puzzles easier.
+Additionally, each puzzle has a set of win conditions related to the Pokémon one has obtained.
 Each Pokémon has a cooldown period after their ability is used, and their ability may be limited to grids under a certain size, anywhere from 10x10 to 20x15 (the smallest and largest Pokémon puzzle sizes respectively).

 The game's freemium elements revolve around items known as Picrites, which are required to perform various actions such as unlocking new areas, increasing the number of Pokémon that can be set, opening up Mega Evolution and Alt World stages, and instantly restoring the Energy gauge (the latter of which is replenished over time).
-In addition to purchasing them with Nintendo eShop funds, players can obtain Picrites by clearing certain objectives in each stage (such as using a particular Pokémon or beating the stage within a certain time limit), playing the Daily Challenge (which tasks players with clearing several smaller puzzles in quick succession), and unlocking certain achievements as they play.
+In addition to purchasing them with Nintendo eShop funds, players can obtain Picrites by clearing certain objectives in each stage (such as using a particular Pokémon or beating the stage within a certain time limit), and playing the Daily Challenge (which tasks players with clearing several smaller puzzles in quick succession).
 Clearing certain stage objectives also unlocks Mural Tiles, which contain individual nonogram puzzles as part of a larger mural puzzle.
-The game also features a spending cap in which, if the player spends a certain amount of funds on Picrites, they will be able to receive additional Picrites for free.
+The game also features a spending cap in which, if the player spends a certain amount of funds (around $30 USD) on Picrites, they will be available for free afterwards.

+The game was announced to have 300 stages available to play, and also features an Alt World.
+In Alt World, puzzles are repeated using Mega Picross rules, which add extra challenges to the puzzle formula, with different ordering and no Picrite rewards.
+Additionally, the game also features mega-variant puzzles that allow players to capture Mega Evolution versions of Pokémon they've captured.